code100x/request-for-code/rfc-1/README.md

 3. Frontend -
  - Lets the user create a BTC wallet
  - Lets the user sign a txn, send it over to one of the miner servers

+Tech stack - Preferably Node.js/Golang for the servers